Silicon / Orthosilicic Acid

 ch-OSA® and orthosilicic acid: excellent safety profile at studied doses

-High-dose crystalline silica (SiO₂, industrial form) causes silicosis when inhaled — NOT relevant to dietary supplementation
+High-dose crystalline silica (SiO₂, industrial form) causes silicosis when inhaled — not relevant to dietary supplementation

 Very rare GI discomfort at high doses of inorganic silica supplements